Find out if there are changes to your payments and services due to coronavirus (COVID-19).

-- attend phone or online appointments with your provider
+- attend appointments with your provider

 You still need to report your income every fortnight so we pay you the right amount.
 Tell us if you report the wrong income.
-Tell us also about any changes in your circumstances.
+Tell us about any changes in your circumstances.
 If you don’t, we may pay you too much.
 This means you’ll have a debt to pay back.

 We may be able to exempt you from your requirements if you’re impacted by coronavirus.
 If you’re in isolation at home, we’ll grant you an exemption for up to 14 days.

-- a doctor or government authority has told you to isolate yourself because of possible exposure to coronavirus
+- A doctor or government authority has told you to isolate yourself because of possible exposure to coronavirus.

-- you need to isolate yourself after reading the latest health alerts from the Department of Health.
+- You need to isolate yourself after reading the latest health alerts from the Department of Health.

 If you’re a principal carer you may also be exempt.
 You may be exempt if either: